-This post is done in partnership with my favorite, clean-eating, paleo approved protein powder Rootz Nutrition.
+This Paleo Protein Bites post is done in partnership with my favorite, clean-eating, paleo-approved protein powder Rootz Nutrition.
 Use my discount code when shopping with roots ‘thedefineddish’ for 20% off your order!

 Head over to Rootz, where they are giving you all 20% off any of their products when you use my discount code “thedefineddish”.

-These Energy Balls are so quick and easy to make and they are great to keep in the fridge for the week as a pre or post workout snack OR afternoon pick me up.
+These Paleo Protein Bites are so quick and easy to make and they are great to keep in the fridge for the week as a pre or post-workout snack OR afternoon pick me up.
 They are high in fat so they keep you full longer + they are packed with protein.
 Perfecto.
 I also love the texture (they are kinda crunchy/crumbly) and the flavor is fantastic!
 I have to admit, I am usually not a big energy ball gal, but these are right up my alley!
 Oh, and did I mention my kiddos love them, too?
 Score!

 - 1/2 cup raw almonds